15 Must-Read Inspirational Books for Women

-This book helps inspire gratitude for what you do have and will motivate you to utilize all of the resources you are blessed to have at your fingertips.
+This book helps inspire gratitude for what you have and will motivate you to utilize all the resources you are blessed to have at your fingertips.
 After reading this, you will not take anything for granted anymore.

 How to Be a Bad Ass by Jen Sincero